-Mapping continued in the afternoon with few experienced mappers and recently trained folks teaching others.
-Verma says that included four Nepali students who walked in after seeing the sign announcing the workshop outside the building.
-They were trained and traced/mapped for several hours, it “was impressive and touching,” he says.
+Mapping continued in the afternoon with a few experienced mappers and recently trained folks teaching others.
+Verma adds that four Nepali students walked in after seeing the sign outside the building announcing the workshop.
+They trained and then traced/mapped for several hours, it “was impressive and touching,” he says.
 The Commons Initiative is planning more map sessions in the coming weeks so stay tuned.

 Here’s a short tutorial for getting started with Humanitarian OpenStreetMap

 Use your OSM login at the HOT tasking manager

 As you scroll down, look for tasks that do not require experienced mappers.
 This info is usually placed in all caps below the task title (see screenshot above).
 Erle says these are best left to people with about 100 hours of OSM experience or who have already logged extensive time with aerial satellite maps.

 Click “Instructions,” to see exactly you’re looking for – roads or buildings, etc.

 Choose an editor.
 The easiest one for newcomers is ID editor, Erle says.
 When you click on it, the map will unfold in OpenStreetMap.
 Take a few minutes for the tutorial.
 The basic concepts will be familiar to anyone with mapping experience but are easy to get up to speed for newcomers.
 Also, taking a few minutes for the tutorial means you’ll avoid doing stuff like not squaring rectangular buildings, which is the OSM equivalent of wearing jeans to a wedding.